 To begin the process for applying for Economic Hardship employment, you will need the following:

 - Economic Hardship Application and Signed Statement of Understanding

 - Clear copy of passport identity page showing expiration date

 - Clear copy of F-1 Visa

 - I-94 (can be found at https://www.cbp.gov/I94 )

 - Economic need documentation.
 The applicant must write a letter to USCIS requesting the work authorization and detailing the reasons work is needed.
 Include in the letter a list of assets and expenses for the next year.
 OIE recommends creating a budget spreadsheet.

 - Supporting evidence: Supporting the reasons given in the student’s letter, such as:

 - Letter from the department indicating scholarship/assistantship will not be renewed

-- It is the responsibility of the Office of International Education to review the materials submitted by the student and to review the student’s records.
-It is also the responsibility of the OIE to provide information to the student and to advise to student how to prepare the application.
+It is the responsibility of OIE to review the materials submitted by the student and to review the student’s records.
+It is also the responsibility of OIE to provide information to the student and advise the student how to prepare the application.
 It is the student’s responsibility to make honest statements in the letter and submit genuine documents.
-If the documents are fraudulent or the student makes false statements to the USCIS, he has committed a criminal offense which may lead to severe penalties.
-Any employment authorization based on a fraudulent application is considered illegal employment
+If the documents are fraudulent or the student makes false statements to USCIS, he has committed a criminal offense which may lead to severe penalties.
+Any employment authorization based on a fraudulent application is considered illegal employment.